JasonZuu/SD-GFA/README.md

 ### Installation
 Follow these simple steps to install and set up this project:
-1. **Clone the Repository**
-  Clone this repository to your local machine using the following command:
+1. **Clone the Repository**: Clone this repository to your local machine using the following command:
   ```bash
   git clone https://github.com/JasonZuu/SD-GFA-2024.git
   ```
-2. **Set Up the Python Environment**
-  To prevent conflicts with your system’s Python installation, it is highly recommended to use a virtual environment.
+2. **Set Up the Python Environment**: To prevent conflicts with your system’s Python installation, it is highly recommended to use a virtual environment.
 You can create one easily with [Anaconda](https://www.anaconda.com/).
   This project was developed and tested with Python 3.8, which is recommended for reproducing the results.
 Set up your environment with the following steps:
   ```bash
   conda create -n sdgfa python=3.8